getnikola/plugins/v7/windows_live_tiles/README.md

 updates with new content at least a couple of times per week.

 The image should be PNG with a transparent background.
 Reserve some space in the image canvas for padding.
-More details in the the [Windows guidelines](http://msdn.microsoft.com/en-us/library/windows/apps/hh781198.aspx "Tile and toast visual assets").
+More details in the [Windows guidelines](http://msdn.microsoft.com/en-us/library/windows/apps/hh781198.aspx "Tile and toast visual assets").

 Notification templates (small XML files) for Live Tiles will be stored